cloudcafetech/homelab/talos/talos-kubevirt/README.md

 KubeVirt on Talos Linux.

-This config based on 1 master (VM on Proxmox) 1 worker (Baremetal) with default Flannel CNI.
+This 2 config based on 1 master (VM on Proxmox) 1 worker (Baremetal) with default Flannel CNI & No (cilium) CNI

 ### Master on Proxmox